Skip to main content

 pip install PyPDF2

-I use the merge_folder option most often.
-It picks up all PDFs in alphabetical order, which works great if you name your files with numeric prefixes like 01_intro.pdf, 02_chapter1.pdf, and so on.
+I use merge_folder most often.
+It picks up all PDFs in alphabetical order, which works great if you name files with numeric prefixes like 01_intro.pdf, 02_chapter1.pdf.

 6. CSV to Excel Converter with Formatting

-Raw CSV files are ugly.
-When I need to share data with non-technical colleagues, I convert them to properly formatted Excel files with headers styled, column widths adjusted, and even some conditional formatting applied.
+Raw CSVs are ugly.
+When I need to share data with non-technical colleagues, I convert them to formatted Excel files — styled headers, auto-adjusted column widths, alternating row colours.
+Makes the output look surprisingly professional.

 The Code